blevine/keycloak-graphql/README.md

 - Initially I'm concentrating on the following types: Realm, Client, User, Group, Role and getting the queries on those types right without regard to performance improvements.
-- Only read operations (GraphQL queries) and no write operations (GraphQL mutations).
+- Only read operations (GraphQL queries) are supported.
+Mutations and subscriptions are not supported right now.
 - The GraphQL types rely heavily on some of the existing REST code, most notably the *Resource classes in the org.keycloak.admin.client.resource package and the *Representation classes in the org.keycloak.representations.idm package.
 The *Resource classes include filtering